Jean-Joseph Rallier des Ourmes

-The son of Julien François Rallier (1645–1709) and Marie de Baudouard († 1705), Rallier became "conseiller au présidial de Rennes" and worked on mathematical issues but also with agricultural problems.
+The son of Julien François Rallier (1645–1709) and Marie de Baudouard (died 1705), Rallier became "conseiller au présidial de Rennes" and worked on mathematical issues but also with agricultural problems.
 In 1757, he was one of the founders of the Société d'agriculture, de commerce et des arts de Bretagne.

 His numerous writings are scattered in various collections, in particular in the Encyclopédie, where he provided 14 articles on arithmetics, and in the Mémoires des savants étrangers of the Académie des sciences.

 He died, aged 70, in his château de la Rivière, near Vitré.